twtrubiks/docker-django-nginx-uwsgi-postgres-tutorial/README.en.md

 ![](https://i.imgur.com/AkcCtDa.png)

 Nginx is a type of Web Server that uses few resources and has high stability.
-Nginx's high stability is worth noting.

-Nginx solves the **C10K** problem.
+Nginx's high stability is a result of solving the **C10K** problem.
 What is **C10K**?
 The original literature can be found here [The C10K problem](http://www.kegel.com/c10k.html).

-**C10K** is the 10000 Client problem.
+**C10K** is the Client 10000 problem.
 Previously, when a server receives more than 10000 concurrent connections, it may not be able to operate normally.

-Nginx cannot natively support dynamic content, so, any dynamic content needs to be set up separately. [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) is used to facilitate the communication between Nginx and the dynamic content.
+Nginx does not natively support dynamic content, so, any dynamic content needs to be set up separately. [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) is used to facilitate the communication between Nginx and the dynamic content.

 Take a look at the diagram below (important)

 :star: the web client <-> the web server ( Nginx )  <-> unix socket  <-> uWSGI <-> Django :star:

-You may ask me, what is uWSGI :confused:
+You may ask me, what is uWSGI :confused:?

 uWSGI implements a communication protocol.
-You can think of it as an connector (which communicates with Django).
+You can think of it as a connector (which communicates with Django).

-Usually, Django will be put on the http server ( Nginx ), so, when the server receives a request, how will it pass the data to Django?
+Usually, Django will be put behind the http server ( Nginx ), so, when the server receives a request, how will it pass the data to Django?

 This is uWSGI's functionality :wink:

-So why do we still need Nginx :confused:
+So why do we still need Nginx :confused:?

 First, let's understand a concept,

-Nginx is in charge of static content (html, js, css, images......), uWSGI is in charge of Python's dynamic content.
+Nginx is in charge of static content (html, js, css, images, ...), uWSGI is in charge of Python's dynamic content.

-uWSGI does not handle static content well (it's inefficient), so, we can use

-Nginx to handle static content.
+uWSGI does not handle static content well (it's inefficient), so, we can use Nginx to handle static content.
 In addition, Nginx has a lot of other benefits.

 * Nginx, compared to uWSGI, handles static resources better
 * Nginx allows cache configuration